 Karstic phenomena, which took place millions of years ago, have carved gorges, sinkholes, karst springs, and an impressive number of caves into the landscape.

 And finally, the creativity of the man, who gave shape and life to fine handmade artifacts designed for everyday use but with aesthetic properties that distinguish them as works of art.
 In Sardinia, during Cortes Apertas, a rich marathon of town festivals, you can watch the creation of these artifacts and at the same time sample delicious traditional foods prepared by skilled hands.

-Like a book or film with a captivating title and cover, Sardinia is always ready to be “read” from the first to the last page and enjoyed until the last minute, creating an addiction for its magical atmosphere, landscapes, millennia of history, and for all these ingredients together.
+Like a book or film with a captivating title and cover, Sardinia is always ready to be “read” from the first to the last page and enjoyed until the last minute, creating an addiction for its magical atmosphere, breath-taking landscapes, millennia of history, and for all these ingredients together.